astramieri/oci-generative-ai/docs/prompting.md

 **Least-to-most** refers to prompt the LLM to decompose and solve, easy first.

 **Step-back** refers to prompt the LLM to identify high-level concepts pertinent to a specific task.

+## Issues with Prompting

+**Prompt injection (jailbreaking)** is the process to deliberately provide an LLM with input that attemps to cause it to ignore instructions, cause harm, or behave contrary to deployment expectations.

+For example, text that reveals private informations.

+Prompt injection is a concern any time an external entity is given the ability to contribute to the prompt.